 Exercise releases endorphins, which are chemicals in the brain that actually make you feel happy and energized.
 That’s why exercise can provide an instant mood boost!
 Even if you can’t get to the gym because of the pandemic, you can work out at home instead.
 You can look up home workouts that are easy to follow on YouTube.
 And if you’re feeling cooped up at home, you can try outdoor exercises like jogging!

 Have you been struggling with depression throughout the pandemic?
-Solution-focused therapy for depression can help.
+Cognitive behavioral therapy (CBT) for depression can help.
 Reach out to us today to discuss your options for scheduling your first session.

 Delia Counseling Services provides quality cognitive behavioral therapy for individual adults and teens 13 years and older who are struggling with anxiety, depression, grief and loss, relationship concerns, and life transitions.
 Susan Delia, LCSW serves clients online in Washington State and Florida, as well as in-person in the Yakima, Washington area including zip codes 98902 and 98901 and beyond.